 Most Instant Pot models are on sale now for Black Friday: Here are the best deals

 The Instant Pot is a wish-list mainstay, especially at Christmas and the winter holidays.
 If you haven't bought one, but Black Friday deals have you intrigued, then you've come to the right place.
-Like the multi-tasking kitchen appliance, this is a multi-tasking guide, outlining Instant Pot models, and highlighting the best Instant Pot sales right now at Amazon, Walmart and more.
+Like the multi-tasking kitchen appliance, this is a multi-tasking guide, outlining Instant Pot models, and highlighting the best Instant Pot sales right now at Amazon's Black Friday sale, Walmart's Black Friday Sale and more.

 First things first: The Instant Pot is the name brand of a line of multi-use pressure cookers that promise to replace your other kitchen gadgets, including slow cookers, yogurt makers, rice cookers, steamers and air fryers.